uoft-csc320/misty-water-effect/STUDENT.md

 >$$
 >

-**Steps for creating a misty effect image**
+**Steps**
 1. Read in all images in `data/`.
 We need a lot of images to create the effect
 2. Stack all images into a single array such that the stack has dimensions (K, N, M, 3).
 Take a look at these [NumPy docs](https://numpy.org/doc/stable/reference/generated/numpy.stack.html) for hints on doing the stacking.
 3. Average over dimension 0 (K) to get the misty image of size (N,M,3).
 Take a look at these [NumPy docs](https://numpy.org/doc/stable/reference/generated/numpy.mean.html) for hints on doing the averaging

-Following the steps above and applying it to all 20+ images in `data/`, the misty water effect image we get is:
+@student: do the steps above
+And so, the misty water effect image is:
 ![misty0](media/figure2.png)

-Compared to the single capture from a burst of images in the [previous section](#topic-1-overview-of-opencv-in-python) the water looks much smoother, achieving the misty effect we wanted.

 ## Topic 3: Grayscale vs. 3-channel colour images

-In the previous two sections, we chose to manipulate the coloured (RGB) image.
 We can also choose to read our images in greyscale:

 ![misty0](media/figure3.png)

-Repeating the same exercise as before with generating the misty water effect on greyscale images:
+Repeating the same exercise as before with generating the misty water effect:

 ![misty0](media/figure4.png)